Code4HR/previous-landing/README.md

 http://codeforhamptonroads.org
 ===================
-Landing page for *Code for Hampton Roads*
+Old 2012-2014 Landing page for *Code for Hampton Roads*
 ---
 Note that branch `gh-pages` is what shows on production codeforhamptonroads.org.
 Master does nothing.